josuegcp95/CalculatorApp/README.md

 #### Frameworks:
 - Foundation
 - UIKit
+- XCTest

 #### What I've Learned:
 - How to work with Storyboard, Autolayout, and stack views
 - How to write logic to perform math operations
+- How to write unit tests

 ---